madaror/tiled-diffusion/README.md

 lat2 = LatentClass(prompt=PROMPT2, negative_prompt=NEGATIVE_PROMPT2, side_id=[1, 1, None, None],
                    side_dir=['cw', 'ccw', None, None])
 ```
-This examples represents a many-to-many scenario where I<sub>1</sub> and I<sub>2</sub> could connect to each other and to themselves on the X axis.
+This example represents a many-to-many scenario where I<sub>1</sub> and I<sub>2</sub> could connect to each other and to themselves on the X axis.

 ### Img2img
 ```python